 Paul looked with concern at his wife of 12 years, Jennifer, as she made her way back home from their mailbox.

-As Paul’s mind races, Jennifer comes in and loudly declares in pain, “The power bill is huge!
+As Paul’s mind races, Jennifer comes in and painfully declares, “The power bill is huge!
 Paulie, how are we going to pay for it?”.

 Despite intense efforts to cut power use, Paul and Jennifer, like millions of Australians, were left scratching their heads in worry.

-If their misfortune is similar to what your home is presently going through, keep reading!
+If their misfortune is similar to what your home is experiencing, keep reading!

 Electricity Monster provides a 100% Free Service to compare electricity plans and get our customers on a more cost-effective power plan.